Last week, I did it. I finally did it. After five years of auditioning for Chicago P.D., I landed a part, a nice speaking part with lines.

 The break down called for a “nerdy, brusque” prison guard.
 The nerdy part was easy.
 I just had to show up.
 The brusque part was where the acting would have to come in.

-The late Jane Alderman, who was a casting director and teacher of mine, would always say to me, though I did not get it at the time, “You are an improviser.
+The late Jane Alderman, who was a casting director and a teacher of mine, would always say to me, though I did not get it at the time, “You are an improviser.
 Use your improvising in your acting.”

 She passed away a couple of years ago, but her lesson finally got through to me just in time.